Bedford Public Schools (Michigan)

 Bedford Public Schools is a public school district in Temperance, Michigan.
-It is the smallest school district in Monroe County in terms of area.
+It is the smallest division 1 school district in Monroe County in terms of area.
 The district includes all of Bedford Township and a very small portion of Whiteford Township.
 Bedford School District comprises a total land area of around 39 sqmi, which is located between I-75 and US 23 and bordered to the south by Toledo, Ohio.
 The district has a population over 30,000, and has a current enrollment of about 5,400 students.
 Bedford Public Schools is placed #1 of opportunities in Monroe county in 2020 being the 10th in the state.